csegura/portera/readme.md

 Current data session are stored in the browser using your local machine storage you can delete this using "clear session" button on top, meanwhile you can clear your screen using "clear" button, but the data will be there next time you reload the page.

-## Portera performance analytics
+## Portera performance monitor

-I added it to show analytics data that node offers.
+I added it to show some cpu & memory data that node offers via proccess.
 To reach performance data add `/performance` to your server url

 > `http://localhost:3001/performance`

 ![Sample Performance](/docs/portera_performance_0-0-20.gif)

 Data is collected each time specified in the `performance` parameter when portera is initialized.
-Time should be expressd in ms. It is by default disabled 0.
+Time should be expressd in ms. By default is disabled 0.
 I recommend values beginning from 1000 (1s)

 - `event.loop` the even loop lag in ms
 - `cpu.user` cpu user time in ms